How to Jumpstart Your NIST CSF for OT Environments: Identify Function

 The NIST Cybersecurity Framework (CSF) provides critical infrastructure organizations with parameters for assessing and improving their ability to prevent, detect and respond to cyber incidents.
 According to the 2019 SANS State of OT/ICS Cybersecurity Survey, the NIST CSF is the most popular framework in use by critical infrastructure organizations today.
-For those of you planning to implement or expand your NIST CSF best practices in 2020, we’re putting together a 5-part blog series with real use cases from industry leaders to help jumpstart your NIST CSF maturity.
+For those of you planning to implement or expand your NIST CSF best practices, we’ve put together a five-part blog series with real use cases from industry leaders to help jumpstart your NIST CSF maturity.

 Many organizations already know the IP and MAC addresses for devices on their network, but industry leaders are taking it one step further and are actually figuring out where each device is physically located in their environment.
 This translates into understanding what physical switch and port numbers it’s connected to.
 This data helps them perform important tasks faster, like upgrading firmware or physically locating the device for maintenance.
 To actually triangulate device locations, industry leaders are using tools that can leverage their existing network infrastructure devices to pull data like ARP and CAM tables to understand exactly where these assets are physically connected.